cjpleasant88/Grab-Go/README.md

 # Grab&Go Application

 After having a newborn this past year, I have discovered how precious and valuable all those 86,400 seconds in the day are.
 This application is an attempt to gain back a few of them each week.
-It was thought of after many trips of going to the store trying to find the few items on my list quickly, only to find my self backtracking down aisles as if I am on a scavenger hunt.
+It was thought of after many trips of going to the store trying to find the few items on my list quickly, only to find myself backtracking down aisles as if I am on a scavenger hunt.

 ## CONCEPT
 The Concept is simple.